 - Regular care staff/support work/ staff nurse meeting to encourage staff to discuss any suggestions and recommendations for future development and identity potential actions/issues and achieve resolutions

-- Staff Questionnaire available in staff room with can be completed in confidence to highlights issues or problems they may be experiencing
+- Staff Questionnaire available in staff room with can be completed in confidence to highlights issues or problems they may be experiencing.

 - Staff induction days where new staff are not included in the numbers allowing time for staff nurse in charge to give fire safety/policy/moving and handling information to new staff.
-Staff supervisions and appraisals are also conducted every 6 months enabling any issues to be highlighted and resolved if required.
+Staff supervisions and appraisals are also conducted every six months enabling any issues to be highlighted and resolved if required.

-- Open door policy so staff are encouraged to see advice or information from relevant managers
+- Open door policy so staff are encouraged to see advice or information from relevant managers.

-- Director of Care available in each of our care homes at least once per week allowing staff to discuss any suggestions/recommendations or issues
+- Director of Care available in each of our care homes at least once per week allowing staff to discuss any suggestions/recommendations or issues.

 This process will be reviewed on an annual basis.
-This will enable us to ensure the strategy meets the needs of the residents and helps Lindemann Healthcare to achieve the aims and objectives set out in this policy
+This will enable us to ensure the strategy meets the needs of the residents and helps Lindemann Healthcare nursing homes to achieve the aims and objectives set out in this policy

 In order to achieve the aims and objectives of the strategy Lindemann Healthcare will continue to exercise good practice and develop training and communication opportunities.

 We welcome any compliments.
 It is always good for the team to know that their hard work and efforts are appreciated.

 We also realise the need to address any concerns you may have,